Bookings need to be made 24 hours in advance of the desired date in order to guarantee a spot.

 Only participants with tickets are allowed on the property.

-For safety reasons, we can’t take you out on the dory but you can still try the traditional tongs used to scoop up oysters from the dock.
+For safety reasons, the experience takes place on shore, but you can still try the traditional tongs used to scoop up oysters from the deck.
 Jim will show you how to properly shuck so you can try yourself and of course, eat as many as you want!
-To top it all off, Jim will boil up a feed of Quahogs (hard shell clams) and mussels to end the experience.
+To top it all off, Jim will boil up a feed of PEI mussels with a side of potato salad, a biscuit, and a dessert to end the experience.

 Water will be provided with the meal but you are welcome to bring your own juice or soft drink if you like.